 Bottom Right: Workers Party of Korea Sixth Congress decision, let’s unite for piercing penetration!
 The Federal Democratic Republic IO administrative policy.
-Frequency, equal peace, national unity.
+Frequency, equal peace, national unity (reunification).

 Democratic Peoples Republic of Korea flag

-The situation could have easily escalated; the guide’s report all happenings back to the government and I had technically broken DPRK law.
+The situation could have easily escalated, the guide’s report all happenings back to their government superiors and I had technically broken DPRK law.
 It was as simple and as innocent as that.
 Apologies and acceptance of responsibility in North Korea were a requirement in getting away unscathed.

 It was quite easy to get blasé in North Korea, overall.
-That may sound strange, but you’re sheltered well — the guides do a great job at lulling you into a false sense of security.
-In the event of any wrongdoing, this crumbles immediately
+That may sound strange, but you’re kept well sheltered, the guides do a great job at lulling you into a false sense of security.
+In the event of any wrongdoing, this facade crumbles immediately.

-From that point on, my flag was kept as a spiritual being living within my luggage.
+From that point on, my flag was kept as an almost spiritual being living within my luggage.
 I checked up on him regularly.
 Here he is for your viewing today.
 What a memento.

 Postcard home to Australia from Pyongyang

 It took many months, but this postcard I sent from Pyongyang to my parents on the 13/09/2014 actually turned up in Australia.
 I apologise for my handwriting.
 My words were chosen wisely, all postcards sent from North Korea are translated and screened by officials.
-Anything untoward or critical ensures it’ll never cross that border, and could end in your detainment by the government.
+Anything untoward or critical ensures it’ll never cross that border, and at worst could end in your detainment.
 So, I did my best to sugar coat the experience.

 My tongue-in-cheek ode to the Supreme Commander, Kim Jong-Un at the end was walking a fine line, but I simply couldn’t help myself.